Gateway Edge Agent Usage

 Web Server: HTTP Request Trigger / HTTP Response Node

-If you wish to enable the HTTP Request Trigger for your Edge Compute device, you can do so by binding a host port at the time of container creation.
-In order to build on the configuration we have going, we only need to add the -p flag and then configure the Gateway Edge Agent to enable the trigger.
-See exposing ports with Docker for more information.
-See below for more advanced configuration of the HTTP Request Trigger and HTTP Response Node.
+If you wish to enable the HTTP Trigger for your Edge Compute device, you can do so by binding a host port at the time of container creation.
+To do this, add the -p flag to expose the port and then configure the GEA to enable the web server.
+See Docker’s exposing ports documentation for more information.

 -p 8080:8080 \